 Drain down your water tanks completely and leave your taps in the open position, I also put the plugs in the sinks and cover the plug hole in the shower to try to discourage creepy crawlers and other potential squatters.
 The tap for the hot water storage also needs draining down too.
 This tap is normally located next to your heating unit.
-Try pouring a little anti freeze down your drains too.
-Something we’ve never done but read about it recently so will give it a go this time.
 Just remember when you take your caravan out again for the first time close all your taps again.

 Ensure that your flush tank is completely empty and that you’ve left the slider on your loo in the open position, lubricating the rim if at all possible.

 As far as possible you need to get your waste water tank and aqua roll dry.
 Taking them home too if you can, leaving the lids open to stop them going stale.

 Leave your blinds open and close your curtains.
 This helps with the tension on your blinds.
 Our blinds have tension problems at the minute so that’s a job for the spring.